|Bathgate, North Dakota|

 |L Elizabeth Foster Gravestone|

 My dad was born and raised on a family farm located on the 160-acre quarter section immediately north of town.
 The town of Bathgate itself is built along a bend of the Tongue River on a quarter section originally settled by my father’s grandfather, William Foster, an Irish immigrant by way of Canada, who homesteaded a claim in 1879 and sold his perfected claim to a developer in 1881.
-My grandparents, Isaac J Foster, who emmigrated from Canada, and Laura Elizabeth Foster, who he wooed west from Minnesota, farmed throughout their adult lives on the more northerly claim and raised 11 offspring.
+My grandparents, Isaac J Foster, who emigrated from Canada, and Laura Elizabeth Armstrong Foster, whose family moved north and west from Minnesota, farmed through most of their adult lives on various quarter sections throughout the township, and raised 11 offspring.
 They are interred in Bathgate Cemetery.

 In spite of its disappearing population, Bathgate is a known place, not for the Fosters, but because of a flirtation with pop culture.

 If you have seen the classic movie "Fargo," I can guarantee that you have never looked at a wood chipper the same way again.
 "Fargo" revolves about Brainerd, Minnesota.
 The lead actress, Frances McDormand, plays a pregnant Brainerd police chief with an endearing singsong Northwood’s, Scandinavian influenced Minnesota accent, who tracks down a brainless and soulless killer.
 She was named Best Actress for her performance.
-As the plot resolves, Ms. McDormand accosts and shoots the killer when he is disposing the body of one of his victims -- through a wood chipper.
+As the plot resolves, Ms. McDormand accosts and shoots the killer as he flees after being caught disposing the body of one of his victims -- through a wood chipper.

 BATHGATE, ND (AP) A statue of Paul Bunyan, along with a "Welcome to Brainerd, Home of Paul Bunyan" sign now stands tall on the prairie, along Pembina County Highway 1, four miles west of town.